-(a) The Employer upon signing of this agreement and annually by the end of October thereafter, shall supply the Union with a list containing the following information for all employees covered by this Agreement:
+- (a) The Employer upon signing of this Agreement and annually thereafter, shall supply the Union with a list containing the following information for all employees covered by this Agreement:

 - (i) Name and address

 - (ii) Date of hiring

 - (iii) Date of birth

 - (iv) Classification

 - (v) Salary

 - (vi) Experience rating and experience anniversary date.

 - (b) The Employer shall notify the Union in writing with reasonable frequency with respect to resignation, termination, deaths, leaves of absence and other revisions in the data listed in Article 3 (a) with effective dates.
-Within one month after the hiring of a new employee, the Employer shall furnish the Union, in writing with the data specified in Article 3 (a) for each new employee.
-The Employer shall give each new employee a Union-supplied information package plus the collective agreement.
-Acknowledgment of receipt of the package shall be given to a member of the Union Executive or Steward by the Employer.
+Within one month after the hiring of a new employee, the Employer shall furnish the Union, in writing, with the data specified in Article 3 (a) for each new employee.

+The Employer shall advise new employees, or employees who are transferred into the bargaining unit, that a collective agreement is in effect and advise such employee(s) of the name of the Union's Unit Chairperson.
+The Employer shall advise the unit chair when an employee is hired or transferred into the bargaining unit.

 - (c) The Employer and Union agree that no employee will be discriminated against contrary to the Ontario Human Rights Code, nor will any employee be discriminated against for union activity or lack of union activity.
 The representatives of the Union and the Employer will continue to resolve workplace issues in a professional manner and with mutual respect.
-The Employer and the Union recognize the right of all employees to work in an environment free from sexual, or any other type of harassment.

-- (d) Use in this agreement of the feminine or masculine gender shall be construed as including both male and female employees, and not as specific gender designations.
+The Union and the Employer recognize the right of all employees to work in an environment free from sexual, or any other type of harassment. - (d) A committee equally representative of the Employer and the Union known as the Labour Management Committee shall be established under this agreement.
+The parties shall choose their own members and meet at stated intervals to be determined by the committee for the purpose of developing teamwork in the newspaper and discussing other matters which the committee considers important to the general welfare of the newspaper and its employees.
+This committee shall not handle grievances or engage in the settlement of disputes arising under the terms of this agreement, and will meet during working hours. - (e) Use in this agreement of the feminine or masculine gender shall be construed as including both male and female employees, and not as specific gender designations.